 There are two aspects of your confrontational task that must be incorporated into the design in order for them to be successful: Challenge and Direction.

 First, the Task must be incredibly challenging.

-It must be so challenging that your hero could not have succeeded in the first 50% of the book, and there’s doubt whether or not he/she can succeed even now.
-It must be so challenging that the hero, or his/her companions, suffer to achieve it.
+It must be so challenging that your hero could not have succeeded in the first fifty percent of the book, and there's doubt whether or not they can succeed even now.
+It must be so challenging that the hero, or their companions, suffer to achieve it.

-Take the first example of storming the castle, a common task in all sorts of stories from Game of Thrones to James Bond.
-The Shadow is lurking in a fortress with the object of desire (maybe a princess, a throne, a weapon, etc).
-In order to save the world, the hero must infiltrate the castle, obtain the object of desire, and escape.
+As an example of storming the castle, a common task in all sorts of stories from Game of Thrones to James Bond, the Shadow will lurk in a fortress with the object of desire (maybe a princess, a throne, a weapon, etc).
+In order to win the day (and prevent the awful Stakes from befalling humanity), the hero must infiltrate the castle, obtain the object of desire, and escape.

 The Task must be overwhelmingly expensive in sweat and blood.
-The Shadow and his/her evil cannot be overcome with ease.
-Otherwise you’ll lose your reader’s catharsis and compassion.
+The Shadow and their evil cannot be overcome with ease.
+Otherwise you'll lose your reader's catharsis and compassion.

 Second, the Task must be unidirectional.